‘Culture of hate’, say Opposition, advocacy groups on UP teacher urging students to slap Muslim boy

 Opposition parties and advocacy groups on Friday described as “culture of hate” an incident in which a teacher ordered students to slap their seven-year-old Muslim classmate.

 The incident took place at the Neha Public School in Khubapur village of Uttar Pradesh’s Muzaffarnagar district.
 In a video that has been widely shared on social media, as one student strikes the Muslim boy who is standing in front of the class, the teacher can be heard urging other students to get up and hit him harder.

-Off camera, a male voice can be heard approving the action.
+“I have declared – all these Muslim children, go to anyone’s area,” she can be heard telling a man off camera who agrees.
+She then asks another boy to hit the Muslim student on his back, saying: “Start hitting him on the waist...
+His face is turning red, hit him on the waist everyone.”

 The child studied in the lower kindergarten, his parents told Scroll.
 His father, Irshad Tyagi, a farmer, identified the teacher as Tripta Tyagi.